RMRubert/RMRubert.github.io/_posts/EN/2021-06-27-Tic-Tac-Toe-in-Fortran90.md

 In other words, IA() draws the available lines to win on the board (using maths).
 Then it places the token at the cell with more lines crossing.
 End.
 I haven't been able to win to this system.
 Fortunately for us, the world's fate between humanity and Skynet will not be decided in a Tic-Tac-Toe game.

 To conclude, the aforementioned code.
+If you prefer you have the f90 file you can download from [here](/files/2021/TicTacToe/TicTacToe.F90){:target="_blank" class="r-save-link"}.
+If you are senseless enough to download a random executable from the internet and run them then you can do it from [here](/files/2021/TicTacToe/TicTacToe.7z){:target="_blank" class="r-save-link"}.

 ```fortran
 program tt